Free & Low Cost Fall Activities for Families!

 Be sure to grab a pumpkin, and make your own pumpkin puree.
 Your pumpkin desserts will taste better than ever, if you use homemade pumpkin puree, and it is so easy!

-Make sure to check out our big list of Pacific Northwest Pumpkin Patch reviews here for some ideas of what spots might be a good fit for your family (call to confirm if they are happening).
+Check out our big list of Pacific Northwest Pumpkin Patch reviews for some ideas of what spots might be a good fit for your family (call to confirm if they are happening).

 Whether it is a local farm or history tour, taking everyone around and viewing the important places of your community or your past is a ton of fun.

 You could even do a family history tour, by taking the kids to visit your old homes, or their old homes, schools and heritage – and telling stories along the way.
 Seattle also offers a number of free (pay what you feel) tours as well.
-You can find a list of those here – currently suspended for 2020).
+You can find a list of those here.
 Another fun one this time of the year is the A fun one this time of the year, is to explore the Glass Pumpkin Patches, put on by the Tacoma Glass Blowing Company.
 Find more info on that here.

 We enjoyed a farm tour of a potato farm in Central Washington last fall, and it was a highlight of the season for me.
 The kids and I learned so many interesting things about potatoes that I did not know.
 We brought some home with us and made this delicious Potato Corn Chowders afterwards too!